c33howard/pages/vlans.md

 14:41:38.325834 IP 8.8.8.8.53 > 53.160.47.177.51888: 48315$ 1/0/1 A 93.184.216.34 (56)
 ```

-During this transformation, the NAT state would contain an entry that looks more or less like this:
+During this transformation, the NAT state in the conntrack table would contain an entry that looks more or less like this:

 ```
 (UDP, internal=192.168.1.2:51888, external=53.160.47.177:51888)
 ```

-If that was the entire NAT table (because there's only been one recent outbound flow), consider what would happen if the router saw an inbound packet on the public interface to 53.160.47.177:10000.
+If that was the entire conntrack table (because there's only been one recent outbound flow), consider what would happen if the router saw an inbound packet on the public interface to 53.160.47.177:10000.
 The kernel would accept the packet, because the packet is destined for its interface.
-It would look in the NAT table and find no entry.
+It would look in the conntrack table and find no entry.
 It would also look at the local open ports and find no entry.
 So, the packet would be dropped.
 If you want to accept an inbound connection (say because you're playing a peer-to-peer game, or you're accepting a video call), then this is no good.